z4gon/ice-attack-vfx-unity/README.md

             1. Set a random size to make the spikes have different sizes.
             1. Make them scale over time along Z, to create the effect of them growing off the ground.

-    1. Group this system's components in the VFX Graph for readability.
+    1. Make the Spikes System a Sub Graph.

 1. **Snow Mesh**